 In the second year, something different starts happening.
 The measurement data is rich enough to support genuine learning.
 The learning loop is reliable enough to generate confident expansion decisions.
 Capabilities start forming from clusters of related use cases.
 The program is no longer being justified.
 It's being used to make other decisions.

 That capability doesn't come from a vendor.
 It can't be licensed or copied.
 It compounds quietly while the program runs.
+It becomes visible only when you compare what the organization can do in year three to what it could do in year one.

 Start with the measurement.
 Build the governance.
 Close the learning loop.
 Then let the compounding do the work.